Updated: Mar 4

 As with anything fly tying related, it’s probably been around for quite some time somewhere, but I really noticed it when Umpqua featured a John Barr fly called the Black Back Emerger this February (2019).
 The core concept was pretty simple.
 John noticed that mayfly emergers often exhibited darkened wing pads,

 “What prompted the addition of the black back to the Emerger pattern was an observation of darkened wing cases on emerging baetis.
 Sometimes a tiny little change to a pattern will trigger takes and this tweak has proven to be incredibly effective.
 I have fished it as a drowned Trico, midge, and as the standard baetis emerger and it has turned out to be a very productive pattern for me.”

-So why don’t we see more spin offs of this style of pattern?
-Well its not popular right now to match the hatch, you just need to force feed trout squirmy wormies.
-More seriously, a natural, dark winged emerger isn’t flashy in fly bins and undoubtedly will get passed up for flashback counterparts.
+So why don’t we see more spin-offs of this style of pattern?
+Well it's not popular right now to match the hatch, you just need to force-feed trout squirmy wormies.
+More seriously, a natural, dark-winged emerger isn’t flashy in fly bins and undoubtedly will get passed up for flashback counterparts.
 PSA: buy/tie flies for fish, not for you.
 Interestingly, the black wing emerger no longer exists in the Umpqua catalog, though it has been re-purposed as a Trico emerger.
-Many existing patterns could be appropriate to take its place though, but the key is a pattern that shows contrast between the body and the dark budding wings.
+Many existing patterns could be appropriate to take its place though, but the key is a pattern that shows the contrast between the body and the dark budding wings.